ParkZone Radian Pro review.

 With both reflex and camber changes, the trailing edge only needs to move a very slight amount to make a noticeable difference - 5mm up and down is plenty.

-Crow braking is the term given to a function whereby the flaps go downwards to increase drag and both ailerons go upwards to act as spoilers and reduce lift; crow brakes, also known as 'butterfly', are very effective for getting fast rc gliders back on the ground quickly!
+Crow braking is the term given to a function whereby both flaps deflect downwards to increase drag and both ailerons go upwards to act as spoilers and reduce lift; crow brakes, also known as 'butterfly', are very effective for getting fast rc gliders back on the ground quickly!

 You can read more about rc glider wing setups here, but the following images (©Horizon Hobby Inc.) show the different positions...